 The Roanoke Valley in Virginia's Blue Ridge boasts a special kind of flavor and the culture of the region is reflected in the outstanding tastes of the cuisine.

 The county today (population 80,000) is the mostly affluent suburban area surrounding the City of Roanoke.
-It includes the Town of Vinton as well as Hollins, home of prestigious Hollins College for women, and historic Bonsack.
+It includes the Town of Vinton as well as Hollins, home of prestigious Hollins University for women, and historic Bonsack.

 Many of the county's areas are named for its mountain peaks.
 One of the most unusual names is Twelve O' Clock Knob.
-The Mountain got its name because slaves west of Salem could look at it and tell it was time for lunch when the sun was at a point over the mountain's 2,707-foot peak.
+The mountain got its name because slaves west of Salem could look at it and tell it was time for lunch when the sun was at a point over the mountain's 2,707-foot peak.

 Another of Roanoke County's natural resources, underground springs, sparked names for many areas.
 These include Virginia Etna Springs, site of a former water bottling plant, and Botetourt Springs Resort.
-Begun in the 1820s, the resort became the nucleus of Hollins College.
+Created in the 1820s, the resort became the nucleus of Hollins College.

 Roanoke County's pioneering spirit extends to modern times.
 The county was the first in the state to have curbside recycling.
-It also has been nationally recognized for governmental cooperation, quality of life and support of the Explore Park.